zychenfd/global_influenza_project/README.md

 Genetic data has not been provided due to the policy restriction.
 Due to the large sizes of Markov jumps files used in the paper, we have included only a subset of data.

 ## Repository structure and usage
 The structure of this repository is shown below.
-Data are reposited in "data_part", codes for generating the main figures are reposited in "figure_scripts", codes and results for genomics-based analyses are reposited in "genomic_part", and codes for regression model are reposited in "model_part".
+Data are reposited in "data_part", codes and results for genomics-based analyses are reposited in "genomic_part", codes for regression model are reposited in "model_part", and codes for generating the main figures are reposited in "figure_scripts".

 ```
 global_influenza_project/